 Budapest: Probably not in any decent establishment.

 Following a decade of resistance by the tobacco lobby, a comprehensive nationwide smoke-free law covering all inside public spaces (including workplaces, clubs, pubs, restaurants) is in effect from January 2012.
 Also, the number of stores where people can buy tobacco has been reduced from 40,000-42,000 to 5,300.
 Hungary’s really cracking down on smokers!

-A potential place to try for indoors smoking would be Pótkulcs.
+A potential place to try for indoor smoking would be Pótkulcs.

 Dublin: No smoking whatsoever!

 The first country to kick off the desmokification process, a total ban was imposed here in 2004, and seems to be strictly enforced.

 Italy’s bars and restaurants have to meet very strict criteria to allow smoking indoors (rigorous ventilation, separate rooms with automatic doors).
 Many have chosen not to have smoking rooms (about 99%).
 Fortunately, the weather is often good and plenty of outdoor seating opportunities, so smoke ahead!

 Similar to many other countries, smoking in public spaces is restricted in Kosovo and people are only allowed to smoke in sperate smoking areas.

 Riga: Total ban.